-WASHINGTON (AP) — With frustration mounting, President Barack Obama sought Thursday to quell doubts he’ll use his presidential powers to act on immigration, telling Hispanics and immigration activists it’s “not a question of if but when.”
+WASHINGTON (AP) — President Barack Obama sought Thursday to quell doubts that he will use his presidential powers to act on immigration, telling Hispanics and immigration activists it’s “not a question of if but when.”

 At the Congressional Hispanic Caucus Institute’s annual gala, Obama warned activists that his eventual actions will spark intense political opposition that could threaten the durability of what he does.
-In a partisan pitch a month before Election Day, he urged Hispanics across the U.S. to use their votes to improve prospects in the future for a legislative fix.
+In a partisan pitch a month before mid-term elections, he urged Hispanics across the U.S. to use their votes to improve prospects in the future for a legislative fix.

 “The moment I act — and it will be taking place between the November election and the end of the year — opponents of reform will roll out the same old scare tactics,” Obama said.
 “When opponents are out there saying who knows what, I’m going to need you to have my back.”

 With the elections nearing, Obama sought to parlay impatience into motivation for Hispanic voters to elect politicians who will enact more sweeping reforms to fix the U.S. immigration system.
 Arguing that no executive action on immigration could be as comprehensive as what Congress could do, he urged Hispanics at the black-tie dinner to go into their communities to ensure voters don’t stay home.

 “Yes we can — if we vote,” he said, first in Spanish and then in English, in a twist on his 2008 campaign slogan.

 The White House has been coy about what unilateral actions Obama and his administration are considering, and legal experts differ about just how far Obama can go without Congress.
 Immigration activists are calling for Obama to act aggressively to free a sizeable portion of the 11.5 million immigrants here illegally from fear of deportation.